Neuroradiology offers a one-year ACGME-accredited fellowship program which includes training in cognitive and procedural diagnostic neuroradiology.

 Fellows rotate through adult computed tomography (CT) imaging, adult magnetic resonance imaging, fluoroscopy, CT-directed spine procedures, and pediatric neuroradiology.
 Each assignment includes imaging of the brain, spine, and head and neck.
 The hub of the neuroradiology section is the Neuro Reading Room.

-Applications for fellowship should be submitted via the the Electronic Residency Application Service (ERAS) for the December application cycle.
+Applications for fellowship should be submitted via the Electronic Residency Application Service (ERAS) for the December application cycle.
 All relevant NRMP match dates apply (more info).
-Interviews are likely to be conducted in January.

 The Office of Graduate Medical Education keeps a current posting of house officers’ salaries and benefits.
 Their webpage also has other resources for house officers.

 The fellow is responsible for participation in formal resident education.
 Topics for the noon conference are divided amongst the neuroradiology faculty and fellows.
 The fellow also assists in basic 7 a.m. first year resident introductory lectures.
 The fellow is also responsible for case presentations at clinical conferences.